dmitrysoverchenko/Doctors-cards/readme.md

 password: 1010

-Use commands:
+Use commands: <br>
-npm run dev - to run application into the developer mode npm run build - to run application into production mode, ready for using by users
+npm run dev - to run application into the developer mode <br>
+npm run build - to run application into production mode, ready for using by users <br>

-Project on GitHub Pages:
+Project on GitHub Pages: <br>
 https://dmitrysoverchenko.github.io/Doctors-cards/